In this section:

 Configuring Node.js in RubyMine

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X, and click Node.js and NPM under Languages & Frameworks.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS, and click Node.js and NPM under Languages & Frameworks.
 The Node.js and NPM page opens.

 - In the Node Interpreter field,